eduOS/abstractive_summarization/README.md

 # generative_summarization
-Some work on generative summarization I did one year ago
+Some work on abstractive summarization I did one year ago

 If you spot any bugs please kindly let me know.
 Thanks.